 February 27, 2020

-Introducing a Brain-Healthy Diet To Beat Alzheimer’s and Cognitive Decline
+A Brain-Healthy Diet To Beat Alzheimer’s and Cognitive Decline

 What exactly is KetoFLEX 12/3?
 Let’s break it down.
 Keto refers to ketosis, the process by which your liver breaks down fat as an energy source and produces a compound called ketone bodies to fuel your brain.
 The Flex portion refers to two concepts.
 First, the diet promotes “metabolic flexibility,” the ability to burn either glucose or fat as fuel to maximize fuel supply to your brain.
 Second, the diet may be “flexitarian” or meat optional.
 12/3 refers to the recommended daily fasting time, a minimum of 12 hours total with at least 3 before bed.
 A long daily fast promotes autophagy or cellular housekeeping— a process by which your body recycles worn-out cellular debris to make new cellular parts.

 KetoFLEX 12/3 is a heavily plant-based, nutrient-dense, whole foods diet that emphasizes local, organic, and seasonal non-starchy vegetables from every color of the rainbow, combined with an adequate amount of protein, and generous amounts of healthy fat.
+It is an essential component of the Bredesen protocol, which is designed to beat cognitive decline and Alzheimer’s disease.

 KetoFLEX 12/3 Tips